-My heart beat thumped in my ears and I tried to picture anything, but all I saw was black.
+My heartbeat thumped in my ears and I tried to picture anything, but all I saw was black.
 All I got were feelings.
 Despair so strong I wanted to curl up in a ball and sob.
 Pain.
 It was like my heart was being ripped from my chest.
-And a huge load of fear.
-Enough to drive me crazy.
+Fear.
+So much fear.
+Enough fear to cool my sun-heated skin.
 My breath whooshed out of me.

-Dastien’s weight was suddenly gone as he jerked me up to sitting, pulling me free from my vision.
+Dastien’s weight was suddenly gone as he jerked me up to sit, pulling me from the vision.
 I blinked at him.
-The sudden brightness was blinding and shaking free of the feelings was taking longer than I liked.
+The sudden brightness was blinding, but it wasn’t enough to shake me free of the vision.
+A trickle of dread tiptoed up my spine and I wanted it gone.
 “What was that?”
 I asked when I had enough air to talk.

 “Your heart.
 It skipped a beat.”
 His voice was barely more than a whisper.

 “What?”
 How was that possible?
 I’d never had anything like that happen before.

 My eyes burned and I blinked to keep my tears from falling.
 I tried to tell myself that the feelings from the vision didn’t mean anything—that it wasn’t some future fate of my friends at St. Ailbe’s—but that was too close to a lie.
 I’d felt that fear and despair for a reason.